NuriaExtremadouro/apollo-server-poc/README.md

 Mutations are meant to modify data, and it is recommended to return the data that has been modified so clients can automatically updated without having to do a subsequent query to get the latest changes.
 You only need to have mutations based on the client needs, not for all object types.

-Same as with queries, the [Mutation type](https://www.apollographql.com/docs/apollo-server/schema/schema#the-mutation-type) is a special object type.
+Same as with queries, for GQL the [Mutation type](https://www.apollographql.com/docs/apollo-server/schema/schema#the-mutation-type) is a special object type.
 We're declaring it in `graphql/index.ts` and then extending it for scalability.

 ### Inputs